bisand/tibber-api/README.md

 getHomesComplete(): Promise<IHome[]>
 ```

-> Get all homes registeres to your Tibber account.
+> Get all homes registered to your Tibber account.
 This function will return a list of homes including all information.

 ---